annesophielassen/annesophielassen.github.io/index.md

 I'm an applied micro economist, and my research is primarily concerned with the mechanisms behind and implications of gender differences in labor market outcomes.
 <br/>
 <br>
-Please reach out if you want to talk about mine or your research!.
+Please reach out if you want to talk about mine or your research!
 <br>
 You can contact me on <a href="mailto:anne.sophie.lassen@wzb.eu">anne.sophie.lassen@wzb.eu</a> or follow me on Twitter or Bluesky <a href="https://twitter.com/AnSoLassen" target="_blank">@AnSoLassen</a>.
 My Google Scholar profile is <a href="https://scholar.google.dk/citations?user=hOz8NV4AAAAJ&hl=da">here.</a>
         </div>